Skip to main content Skip to main content

 For further information, contact Donegal County Museum, High Road, Letterkenny, Co Donegal T074 9124613 E museum@donegalcoco.ie

-In December 2020, Donegal County Museum was delighted to partner with Donegal Volunteer Centre to create the ‘UnCover & ReDiscover Your Locality’ community project.
-This community project encouraged the project participants to find out and share with us what they had they uncovered or rediscovered about their locality and their ancestors.
+In December 2020, during the Covid 19 Pandemic, Donegal County Museum partnered with the Donegal Volunteer Centre to create the ‘UnCover & ReDiscover Your Locality’ community project.
+This community project encouraged project participants to share with us what they had they uncovered or rediscovered about their locality and their ancestors.
+The varied and eclectic submissions we received came from all over County Donegal, England and the USA and were complied into a booklet created and edited by Donegal County Museum.
+Copies of the booklet are available for free in Donegal County Museum and at the Donegal Volunteer Centre.

 Funding for this booklet was provided by the Community Resilience Fund as part of the Healthy Ireland KEEP WELL campaign.
-Healthy Ireland is an initiative of the Government of Ireland with funding from the Healthy Ireland Fund and the Sláinte care fund delivered by Pobal.

 To discover more about the work of the Donegal Volunteer Centre visit